 #5 A Power Bank

 A power bank is a small but mighty item that you’ll grow to rely on when you’re travelling.
 They can charge a device whilst they’re being charged themselves which allows you to make the most of power points and will allow you to rely on battery sucking apps like Google Maps or Instagram whilst you’re out exploring.
-If you’re packing to move overseas a power bank is a must have item, particularly since you’ll be going somewhere new where you don’t know your way around or perhaps who to ask for help.
-Ensuring you’ve got back up power for your phone is an essential safety undertaking and if you’re someone who uses a lot of power, having a back up power bank may also be a viable option for you.
+They also make a fun travel gift.
+They’re also small and lightweight for your minimalist travel backpack.